 - I charge £45 per 50 minutes session.
 I see clients on a day and time mutually agreed every week as this commitment gives us time to build our relationship, boundaries and trust however I also work fortnightly with clients who require more time between sessions.

 - I also offer flexible payment to clients that find themselves unable to afford the full session fee due to circumstances beyond their control - please just ask

 - I offer a choice of tea, coffee or water in each session - your physical comfort is very important to me - Due to Covid I am currently only working remotely however offer the first initial 30 minute consultancy in my room if needed.

 My Practice is situated in a beautiful rural position with ample free parking

 I enjoy spending time with friends and I love to laugh - humour is such a wonderful release of energy.
 It forms part of any relationship I build including the Therapeutic Relationship I build with my clients.
 I have a warm, down to earth compassionate approach to relationship in whatever form and especially in my work.
-And as stated at the start I have first hand knowledge of how daunting it can be to ask for help and how rewarding it is to find it.
+I have developed my own way of working, I don't use the jargon of my profession and am not what I would call a 'textbook' therapist.
+My formal learning and continuing professional development are vital to my knowledge base however I am more relaxed in my approach, swearing is not an issue for example as sometimes that is the only way to express what we are feeling!
+I bring myself, my leaning and my life experience And as stated I have first hand knowledge of how daunting it can be to ask for help and how rewarding it is to find it.